vladikcomper/MegaPCM/README.md

 This repository aims to be platform and CPU agnostic, so it can be built on Linux, FreeBSD, MacOS and Windows.
 The build system is Makefile-based, so `make` should be installed first.

 Mega PCM requires Sjasmplus assembler as a dependency.
-However, if it's installed on your system (meaning `sjasmpllus` is not found in `PATH`), the build system will automatically build it from sources in the `toolchain` directory and will use the locally-built version instead.
+However, if it isn't installed on your system (meaning `sjasmpllus` is not found in `PATH`), the build system will automatically build it from sources in the `toolchain` directory and will use a locally-built version instead.

 ### Windows